ubuntu/libreoffice/README.md

 Now that your git metadata has been updated you are ready to create a bugfix branch, make your changes, and open a PR.

-1. All PRs should go to the stable branch so create your branch as a copy of the stable branch:
+1. All PRs should go to the 7.1 branch so create your branch as a copy of the 7.1 branch:

 ```
-git checkout -b my-bugfix-branch ubuntu/stable
+git checkout -b my-bugfix-branch ubuntu/7.1
 ```

 2. Make your desired changes and push them to your fork: